Quantum ergodicity for shrinking balls in arithmetic hyperbolic manifolds: Massive irregularities in shrinking balls of large dimension

 We now prove Theorem~\ref{theoremappendix}.

 \begin{proof}[Proof of Theorem~\ref{theoremappendix}] First of all, we note that the $n$-dimensional analogue of Proposition~\ref{meanvalueprop} is a standard property of the Selberg transform \cite[eq.~(1.8)]{selberg}.
-Then, as in the proof of Theorem~\ref{proposition1} the Cauchy-Schwarz inequality implies
+Then, as in the proof of Theorem~\ref{proposition1} the Cauchy--Schwarz inequality implies

 Now let us consider the exceptional subsequence $ (\lambda_{j_k})_k $.
 For $ n = 4 $ Lemma~\ref{lemmandimensionsshc} and (\ref{brumleymarshall}) imply that

 if $ R \ll t_{j_k}^{-\delta_4} $ and $ t_{j_k}^{2b_4 - 5(1-\delta_4)} \rightarrow \infty $ if $ \delta_4 > 1 - \tfrac{2 b_4}{5} $.
 For $ n \geq 5 $ we replace (\ref{brumleymarshall}) by Theorem~\ref{donnellyresult} and obtain